 Meet Jackie, a Figma API user from the start and Plugins beta user.
 Check out the useful tools he has been building for Microsoft and the broader community.

 Editor's Note: This article is part 5 of a 5-part series about the creators behind Figma plugins—coming to a Figma near you on August 1, 2019.
 Tune in to watch our live announcement.

 In our final “Behind the Plugins” interview, I’m sitting down with Jackie Chui, UX Designer at Microsoft working on the PowerApps design team.
-A natural tinkerer, Jackie has been exploring the Figma API ever since we launched our platform more than a year ago.
-You may even recognize him as the creator of a community for Figma users to share functionality built with our APIs.
-Needless to say, Jackie has become a valued partner in our plugins beta program.
+A natural tinkerer, Jackie has been exploring the Figma API ever since we launched our platform Today, we’re excited to launch the Figma Platform, a way to improve design workflows by connecting Figma to other tools, scripts and even web apps.

 Since joining our beta, he’s been busy building useful tools for Microsoft and the broader community.
 He’s created so many plugins that we even lost count.
 As Jackie put it, “I love designing and building tools to help designers work faster and smarter, and hopefully inspire others to do the same.”

 Q: Why did you become a designer/developer?A: I remember as a kid I always loved building and inventing new things with my LEGOs.
 Later in life when I stumbled upon UX design, that same passion for building things was reignited.
 In my journey as a UX designer, I picked up some coding skills along the way, so I can actually build the products I design and see it all come together.